5.37k followers • 20 symbols Watchlist by Motif Investing

 Helmerich & Payne, Inc.

 U.S. Silica Holdings, Inc.

 Precision Drilling Corporation

 Flotek Industries, Inc.

 Superior Energy Services, Inc.

 CARBO Ceramics Inc.

-Schlumberger (SLB) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
-Get prepared with the key expectations.
+Helmerich & Payne (HP) has an impressive earnings surprise history and currently possesses the right combination of the two key ingredients for a likely beat in its next quarterly report.